-This report outlines the Group’s corporate governance processes and structures that were in place throughout the financial period ended 31 December 2020 (“9M2020”), with specific reference made to each of the principles of the Code.
-The board of directors (the “Board” or the “Directors”) of the Company confirms that, for 9M2020, the Group has adhered to the principles and provisions as set out in the Code.
+This report outlines the Group’s corporate governance processes and structures that were in place throughout the ﬁnancial year ended 31 December 2022 (“FY2022”), with speciﬁc reference made to each of the principles of the Code.
+The board of directors (the “Board” or the “Directors”) of the Company conﬁrms that, for FY2022, the Group has adhered to the principles and provisions as set out in the Code.
 Where there were any deviations from any provisions of the Code, appropriate disclosures and explanations are provided in this report.

-The Board will review and set out the appropriate corporate governance practices to comply with the Code in the next annual report covering the financial year ending 31 December 2021.
+Where necessary, the Board will review and set out the appropriate corporate governance practices to comply with the Code in the next annual report covering the ﬁnancial year ending 31 December 2023.

 1. The Board’s Conduct of Affairs